-Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services \$70 copay for Medicare-covered partial hospitalization or Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. intensive outpatient service per day.
+Services that are covered for you What you must pay when you get these services Over-the-Counter (OTC) Items Please see the Wellcare Spendables TM section of this chart for more information about the over-the-counter (OTC) benefit.
+Partial hospitalization services and Intensive outpatient services \$100 copay for Medicare-covered partial Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. hospitalization or intensive outpatient service per day.
 Prior Authorization may be required.
 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$10 copay for each Medicare-covered PCP office visit.
+Physician/Practitioner services, including doctor's office visits Covered services include: • Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$0 copay for each Medicare-covered PCP office visit.
 Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location See "Outpatient Surgery" earlier in this chart for any applicable cost share amounts for ambulatory surgical center visits or in a hospital outpatient setting.
-Consultation, diagnosis, and treatment by a specialist \$15 copay for each Medicare-covered specialist visit.
+Consultation, diagnosis, and treatment by a specialist \$10 copay for each Medicare-covered specialist visit.
 Prior Authorization may be required.

-Other health care professionals
+• Other health care professionals